Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Bumblebee gravity: Modified TOV equations

 \begin{widetext}

 \end{widetext}

-Within the bumblebee gravity framework, the parameter called $q^2=1/(l+1)$ plays a crucial role.
-It depends on a constant known as parameter of Lorentz symmetry breaking $l$, which itself is linked to the coupling strength $\xi$ of the BF and a constant related to the BF $b²$ as with $l=\xi b^2$.
+Within the bumblebee gravity framework, parameter of Lorentz symmetry breaking is $\mathbf{l}$, which itself is linked to the coupling strength $\xi$ of the BF and a constant related to the BF $b²$ as with $\mathbf{l}=\xi b^2$.
 The prime symbol $(')$ denotes differentiation with respect to the radial position (r).
-Interestingly, when we take the limit as $l$ approaches zero, $q²$ approaches $1$, has a significant implication.
-In this specific limit ($l \rightarrow 0, q^2\rightarrow 1$), the Einstein field equations (refer to Eq. \eqref{EinsteinFieldEqs1} for reference) simplify back to their standard form.
+Interestingly, when we take the limit as $\mathbf{l}$ approaches zero, has a significant implication.
+In this specific limit ($\mathbf{l} \rightarrow 0$ ), the Einstein field equations (refer to Eq. \eqref{EinsteinFieldEqs1} for reference) simplify back to their standard form.

 Now, let us bring in another piece of the puzzle: the equation of state $P_{r}(r) = \omega \rho(r)$, which relates pseudo-pressure ($P_{r}(r)$) and energy density ($\rho(r)$) with a constant factor ($\omega$).
-By combining this equation of state with the modified Einstein field equations we obtained earlier (Eq. \eqref{EinsteinFieldEqs1-1}), and considering a well-known law in physics (conservation of energy-momentum) $T_{\mu;\nu}^{\nu} = 0$, we can arrive at a modified version of the TOV equations.
-These modified TOV equations are crucial for understanding how bumblebee gravity affects the structure and stability of stars and other self-gravitating objects.
+By combining this equation of state with the modified Einstein field equations we obtained earlier (Eq. \eqref{EinsteinFieldEqs1-34}), and considering a well-known law in physics (conservation of energy-momentum) $T_{\mu;\nu}^{\nu} = 0$, we can arrive at a modified version of the TOV equations.These modified TOV equations are crucial for understanding how bumblebee gravity affects the structure and stability of stars and other self-gravitating objects \cite{Neves:2024ggn}: